 Anti-Bullying is referenced within the Anti Bullying policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

-13. Discriminatory Incidents
+Discriminatory Incidents

-In line with the Equalities Act 2010, our Equalities Policy addresses all forms of discriminatory incidents.
+In line with the Equalities Act 2010, our Equality Information Policy addresses all forms of discriminatory incident.
+All incidents should be reported via CPOMS.

 Health and Safety